VitaHEX-Games/HexFlow-Launcher/README.md

 Display and launch your retro games and homebrews in style.
 **RetroFlow Launcher** features a 3d user interface to display your games with their box art and supports many customization options like custom covers and backgrounds.

-Launching a game/app from **RetroFlow Launcher** will close the launcher automaticaly without asking.
+Launching a game or app from **RetroFlow Launcher** will close the launcher automaticaly without asking.

 ### Supported systems:
 PS Vita, PSP, Playstation, Nintendo 64, Super Nintendo, Nintendo Entertainment System, Game Boy Advance, Game Boy Color, Game Boy, Sega Mega Drive / Genesis, Sega Master System, Sega Game Gear.